 To enable or disable specific context actions

-Alternatively, open the or pages and look for the context actions that you want to disable.
+Alternatively, open the page and look for the context actions that you want to disable.

 - Clear the check box next to a context action to disable it.